aprilxyc/coding-interview-practice/README.md

 **12/01**
 - :black_square_button: 1099 Two Sum Less Than K
+- :black_square_button: 350 Intersection of Two Arrays II

 #### Medium:
 **12/01**
 - :black_square_button: 15 3Sum (try this med)

+#### Things to do!
+- Determine if a string is an int or a double
+- Find the shortest palidrome in a string
+- Print all permutations of a string
+- Find the only element in an array that occurs once (did this multiple times but keep forgetting) (remember bitwise operators always undo each other if they match)

 ### My Learnings:
 - Use % 10 to get the last digit